Mano Ponniah: Cricket career in England

 In 1966, Ponniah went to Emmanuel College, Cambridge, to continue his studies.
 He played cricket for Cambridge University from 1967 to 1969.
 His best season was 1967, when in 13 matches he scored 800 runs at an average of 36.36.
 His highest score in 1967 was 98 not out against Middlesex, when he opened the innings and added 194 for the second wicket with Roger Knight.

-He was selected to tour England with the Ceylon team in 1968, but the tour was cancelled just before it was due to begin.
+Ponniah was selected to tour England with the Ceylon team in 1968, but the tour was cancelled just before it was due to begin.
 In 1968, Cambridge won no matches, and "despite a rather limited range of strokes" Ponniah scored their only century.
 In the match against Lancashire, he made 101 not out in the first innings and 67 in the second, while his team-mates made only 93 and 63 respectively.
 In his last match, against Oxford University in 1969, he made 27 and 50 not out, sharing an unbroken third-wicket partnership of 123 in 92 minutes with Knight.

 Architecture career

 Ponniah worked in England until 1990, when he returned to Sri Lanka and founded the Colombo architectural firm Mano Ponniah & Associates.
 The firm has won several awards, including one for an ocean resort in the Maldives.

-He and his wife Radhika, whom he married in 1971, have two sons.
+Ponniah and his wife Radhika, whom he married in 1971, have two sons.